lit/lit-element/docs/_guide/properties.md

 @property({type : String})  prop1 = 'Hello World';
 ```

 Decorators are a proposed JavaScript feature, so you'll need to use a transpiler like Babel or the TypeScript compiler to use decorators.

-With Babel, you'll need to use the `@babel/plugin-proposal-decorators` plugin.
-Decorators are supported by default in TypeScript.
+If you're using Babel, you'll need to use the `@babel/plugin-proposal-decorators` plugin.

+If you're using TypeScript, you'll need to enable the `experimentalDecorators` compiler option (for example, by setting `"experimentalDecorators": true` in `tsconfig.json`).
+Enabling `emitDecoratorMetadata` is not required and not recommended.

 **Example: Declare properties with decorators**